Xomega-Net/Xomega.Docs/docs/generators/docs/static-data.md

 # Static Data Design

-This generator creates a professional Microsoft Word design document that describes the static data architecture used by the system, as well as full structure and documentation of all enumerations and their items grouped by module.
+This generator creates a professional Microsoft Word design document that describes the static data architecture used by the system, as well as the full structure and documentation of all enumerations and their items grouped by module.

-The generated document is based on a customizable Word template that you can update to change the look and feel, the static content, and even the way dynamic content is added.
+The generated document is based on a customizable Word template that you can update to change the look-and-feel, the static content, and even the way dynamic content is added.

 :::tip
-This can save you countless hours on developing and maintaining high quality design documentation, and will allow you to be more agile by sharing the design with other stakeholders at any point.
+This can save you countless hours on developing and maintaining high-quality design documentation and will allow you to be more agile by sharing the design with other stakeholders at any point.

 Plus, you'll never have to worry about the technical design being out of sync with the actual implementation.
 :::tip